Information on the profession of landscape architect

 Planning offices offer innovative work in small, creative teams.
 A lean organization, collegial interaction and flat hierarchies are typical.

 In many planning offices, the daily work routine is characterized by local projects, diverse tasks, a high degree of personal responsibility and the use as an "all-rounder".
 In other planning offices, however, the work is supraregional and often international.
 In addition to the "all-rounder", there are also specialists.
-They often work on "lighthouse projects" that are the focus of public attention and the media.
+Often, they work on "lighthouse projects" that are the focus of public attention and the media.

 Working in the administration